samikha/cordova-plugin-console/README.md

 # cordova-plugin-console

+# samikha:  Change the official one to run in a background thread on iOS

 This plugin is meant to ensure that console.log() is as useful as it can be.
 It adds additional function for iOS, Ubuntu, Windows Phone 8, and Windows.
 If